 The first topic I will cover is clay barring, mainly because I get more questions about that than anything else.
 Also, I get the impression that people view clay barring as some kind of detailing secret that lay folks just won?t understand.
 Well, I have more faith in S:S:L readers than that, plus let?s keep no secrets between us.
 Just last week I had a friend get his vehicle damaged by an automatic car wash.
 They paid him off and told him to go get it ?clay barred?.
 If you keep reading, you will understand why he should have been upset with their advice.

 Your car?s paint is always accumulating ?stuff? on it that takes away from its shine.
 Over time, despite how often you wash and wax it; you won?t be able to get that new car shine back.
-That?s because some of that ?stuff? won?t come off simply by washing it, and it prevents light from reflecting off the paint.
+That’s because some of that ?stuff? won?t come off simply by washing it, and it prevents light from reflecting off the paint.
+So you’re probably wondering how to keep a black car clean if washing it isn’t enough.
 The stuff that doesn?t come off with washing is what we are attacking with a clay bar.
 These include invisible things like pollution, paint over-spray, car exhaust, oxidation from acid rain, brake dust, and rail dust (which even some new cars have after being delivered by train).
 Along with some visible things like road tar, tree sap, and bug guts.